Back to the Blog

 • Penalty transaction: the transaction that punishes the cheating party, claiming all the funds to an address controlled by the cheated party.

 After a successful connection, the client will constantly update the watchtower for every new commitment transaction on any of the client’s channels.
-The watchtower needs these constant updates to know what transactions to look for in the mempool and in the blockchain.
+The watchtower needs these constant updates to know what transactions to look for in the mempool and the blockchain.

 More specifically, for every channel update, the client will send the watchtower an “appointment” message that contains (among other things) the following: